pojoba02/peace/guidelines.md

 If the discussion becomes aggressive…

 Stop immediately and report.
 Aggression only leads to more aggression.
-🕴 Respect people’s privacy
+### 🕴👏  Respect people’s privacy
-As a privacy-first social network, we take privacy seriously.
+We take privacy seriously.
 Please respect people’s privacy.

 Do not share people's